IonicSound/15-puzzle/README.md

 ## Features

+### Precise timing
-- Precise timing: for speedsolvers, every hundredth of a second matters and is captured.
+For speedsolvers, every hundredth of a second matters and is captured.

+### Accurate timing
-- Accurate timing: rather than relying on increments that drift, this mod records the actual time elapsed.
+Rather than relying on increments that drift, this mod records the actual time elapsed, giving players an honest representation of their skill.

+### Fuller scorekeeping
-- Fuller scorekeeping: after a solve, both the move count and time are easily visible, so the two metrics can be recorded together.
+After a solve, both the move count and time are easily visible, so the two metrics can be recorded together.

 <h1 align="center">
 <img src="./screenshots/example-run.png" alt="Supersonic Mod Completed Run" width="450px"/>